 Paal Payasam /Milk Kheer made with Caramelized Sugar

-Paal Payasam is one of the very traditional deserts that is served in south Indian weddings and for special occasions.
+Paal Payasam is one of the very traditional desserts that is served at south Indian weddings and for special occasions.
 This Milk Kheer is a variation of the regular version and uses caramelized sugar which brings out a very different flavor.

 Caramelized Sugar Pal payasam in a bowl